klientjs/core/README.md

 These are caracteristics of a listeners :

-- A listener i a callback attached to an uniq event.
+- A listener is a callback attached to an uniq event.
 - All listeners attached to an event will be invoked in order of their priorities.
 - A listener can return a Promise to perfom an async actions, but it will suspend the dispatch process untill the returned Promise isn't fullfilled.
 - A listener is considerated as failed if an error is thrown or if a rejected Promise is returned.
 - A listener can stop the dispatch propagation of the event by using `event.stopPropagation()`, so the listeners with lower priorities will be skipped.
+It can also make a specific listener skipped on need (see example below).

 *Note that the dispatch process purposes 2 different strategies : "abort on listener failure" OR "ignore listeners failures" (See [Dispatch events](#dispatch-events))*